MultiTech-Visions/gmail-passthrough/README.md

 ## Testing from Google Apps Script

-Drop this into a new Apps Script project, fill in the four constants at the top, and run `sendTest`.
-It sends a "hello world" email to yourself so you can verify the deployment end-to-end.
+Drop this into a new Apps Script project, fill in the four constants at the top, and run `runTest`.
+It sends a fresh email, then immediately replies in-thread using the returned `threadId` — so you verify both the new-email path and the in-thread reply path in one shot.

 ```js
 const GMAIL_SENDER_URL = 'https://YOUR-CLOUD-RUN-URL.run.app'; // no trailing slash